kanovic/kanovic.github.io/content/blog/sensibility.md

 tags = ["Quotes"]
 +++

-## It is very difficult to say something sensible about something senseless
+## It is very difficult to say something sensible about something senseless.

 Does that make sense?